pjbaudin/Data-Science-Study/C6_Statistical Inference/CourseNotesW3.md

 If the p-value is less than alpha you reject the null hypothesis

 For two sided hypothesis test, double the smaller or the two one sided hypothesis test p-values

+## Notes from swirl practice

+Z statistic **Z=(X'-mu)/(sigma/sqrt(n))** which follows a standard normal distribution.

+t statistic which looks a lot like the Z. It's defined as t=(X'-mu)/(s/sqrt(n)).
+Like the Z statistic, the t is centered around 0.
+The only difference between the two is that the population std deviation, sigma, in Z is replaced by the sample standard deviation in the t.
+So the distribution of the t statistic is independent of the population mean and variance.
+Instead it depends on the sample size n.

+A Type I error REJECTS a TRUE null hypothesis H_0 and a Type II error ACCEPTS a FALSE null hypothesis H_0.

+The general rule for rejection is if sqrt(n) * ( X' - mu) / s > Z_{1-alpha}.